San Francisco cable car system: Network

 There is also a set of non-revenue tracks from the California Street line along Hyde Street to join the Powell–Hyde line at Hyde and Washington.
 This connection exists to enable California Street cars to reach the car barn.

 A small signal tower controls the crossing of the lines at the intersection of California Street and Powell Street.
 It has been rebuilt in 1907, 1937, 1967, and 2020–2021.

 Operation

 Cars

-There are 27 cars in rotation when the system is operating.
-They come in two kinds:
+The system operates a fleet of 40 cars, of which 27 are required for service during normal operations.
+The fleet consists of two types of vehicles: